What is Geofencing? Streamline Devices with MDM Geofencing

-Geo-fencing is a location-based service that sets a virtual geographic boundary that is enabled to track and monitor activities of mobile devices in specified locations, triggering alerts to administrators when somebody enters or leaves that particular fenced area.
+Geo-fencing technology is a location-based service that sets a virtual geographic boundary that is enabled to track and monitor activities of mobile devices in specified locations, triggering alerts to administrators when somebody enters or leaves that particular fenced area.
 Such responses are pre-programmed and can trigger text messages, send alerts, push notifications, track vehicles, disable or enable specific technologies and provide location-based data depending on how the geofence is configured.
-Read below to know what is geofencing.
+Read below to know about mdm geofencing.

 Geo-fencing can exercise two types of virtual barrier setups: